 An inevitable schism

 It wasn’t hard to see this coming.
-The Alt-Right claims their superior genes (Have you seen the state of half of them?) and ideas make them infinitely superior to Islam and various civilisations stretching back thousands of years, yet can barely last 7 without splitting off into meme-spawning cults of dubious sustainability outside of Twitter.
+The alt-right claims their superior genes and ideas make them infinitely superior to Muslims and various civilisations stretching back thousands of years, yet can barely last 7 without splitting off into meme-spawning cults of dubious sustainability outside of Twitter.

 Some are vehemently opposed to homosexuality and sodomy, others are ostentatiously gay and support paedophilia.
 Some lean towards Rand Paul-style libertarianism with a dash of fascism, others desire an authoritarian dictatorship.